not-matthias/include_crypt/README.md

 ## Features

 - `compression`: Compresses the file before encrypting it.
 - `force-build`: Always runs the proc macro.
+This should be used for testing, because the procedural macro doesn't detect file changes.